 Dr. Florian Steiner

-Florian deals with fruit flies and ants in his research.
+Florian works with fruit flies and ants in his research.

 Dr. Elisabeth Lukasser-Vogl

-To teach students and teachers the love of nature is Elisabeth's goal.
+To teach students and teachers to love the nature is Elisabeth's goal.

 Dr. Christoph Griesbeck